lienghongky/lane_detection/README.md

 1. Detect edges using the Canny edge detector.
 2. Extract the edges in the region of interest(ROI)
 3. Run Hough transform to detect lanes.
+>Some of the source code is courtesy of Professor Donsuk Lee from Stanford University.

 ### 1 .Library Required: